irmen/prog8/docs/source/index.rst

 - It is a cross-compiler running on modern machines (Linux, MacOS, Windows, ...)
   The generated output is a machine code program runnable on actual 8-bit 6502 hardware.
-- Usable on most operating systems.
-- Based on simple and familiar imperative structured programming paradigm.
+- Based on simple and familiar imperative structured programming (it looks like a mix of C and Python)
-- 'One statement per line' code style, resulting in clear readable programs.
+- 'One statement per line' code, resulting in clear readable programs.
 - Modular programming and scoping via modules, code blocks, and subroutines.
-- Provide high level programming constructs but stay close to the metal;
+- Provide high level programming constructs but at the same time stay close to the metal;
   still able to directly use memory addresses, CPU registers and ROM subroutines, and inline assembly to have full control when every cycle or byte matters
-- Arbitrary number of subroutine parameters (constrained only by available memory)
+- Arbitrary number of subroutine parameters
-- Nested subroutines can access variables from outer scopes, this avoids the need and overhead to pass everything via parameters
 - Complex nested expressions are possible
+- Nested subroutines can access variables from outer scopes to avoids the overhead to pass everything via parameters
 - Values are typed.
-Types supported include signed and unsigned bytes and words, arrays, strings and floats.
+Available data types include signed and unsigned bytes and words, arrays, strings and floats.
 - No dynamic memory allocation or sizing!
 All variables stay fixed size as determined at compile time.
 - Provide various quality of life language features and library subroutines specifically for the target platform.
-- Provide a very convenient edit/compile/run cycle by being able to directly launch the compiled program in an emulator and provide debugging information to the emulator.
+- Provide a very convenient edit/compile/run cycle by being able to directly launch the compiled program in an emulator and provide debugging information to this emulator.
-- The compiler outputs a regular 6502 assembly source code file, but doesn't assemble this itself.
-  The (separate) '64tass' cross-assembler tool is used for that.
 - Arbitrary control flow jumps and branches are possible, and will usually translate directly into the appropriate single 6502 jump/branch instruction.
 - There are no complicated built-in error handling or overflow checks, you'll have to take care of this yourself if required.
 This keeps the language and code simple and efficient.
-- The compiler tries to optimize the program and generated code, but hand-tuning of the performance or space-critical parts will likely still be required.
+- The compiler tries to optimize the program and generated code a bit, but hand-tuning of the performance or space-critical parts will likely still be required.
 This is supported by the ability to easily write embedded assembly code directly in the program source code.
 - There are many built-in functions, such as ``sin``, ``cos``, ``rnd``, ``abs``, ``min``, ``max``, ``sqrt``, ``msb``, ``rol``, ``ror``, ``swap``, ``memset``, ``memcopy``, ``sort`` and ``reverse``
+- Assembling the generated code into a program wil be done by an external cross-assembler tool.

 .. _requirements: